Thruway Fact Book

 The implementation of Highway Speed E-ZPass at Woodbury has helped ease congestion and improve traffic flow through this heavily traveled corridor.

 Introduced in 2004, the E-ZPass-On-the-Go Program has made obtaining an E-ZPass more convenient for Thruway motorists.
 E-ZPass On-the-Go tags are available at more than 745 locations throughout the state including several gift shops located in Thruway travel plazas.

 Upon purchasing an On-the-Go tag, customers will receive the full $25 towards their E-ZPass account.
 E-ZPass provides a savings of 5 percent off the cash rate on all Thruway tolls for passenger vehicles.
 On-the-Go tags are only available for passenger vehicle use.
 Customers must register the On-the-Go tag within the first 48 hours of using the tag.

 The members who make up State Police Troop T patrol the New York State Thruway exclusively.
-Night and day, Troop T members perform emergency work at the scene of accidents, summon help for thousands of motorists with disabled vehicles, and have issued 148,568 tickets for 2011.
+Night and day, Troop T members perform emergency work at the scene of accidents and summon help for thousands of motorists with disabled vehicles.

 Safety and Service

 The Thruway Authority is firmly committed to a high level of safety and service.
 This can only be achieved through a sound and well-maintained infrastructure of highways and bridges.